Participate in your own rescue.

 We cannot think our way to change.

-And we have to take action.
+And we must take action.

 We have to act in spite of our fears, our self-doubt, our limiting thoughts and beliefs.

-To get a different result, we have to do something differently.
+To get a different result, we have to do something differently

 My question to you is: How will you begin participating in your own rescue today?